aspnet/Wave/client/README.md

 #Cmdport Client CLI

 The client is just a wrapper on top of the node MQTT implemenation.
 The main change is that it reads credentials from a file called `_creds.json`.
-The credentials file can be generated using setup.js as follows.
+The credentials file can be generated using setup.js as follows. **Make sure you npm install the modules needed.**

 ```
+npm install
 ./setup.js broker username password
 ```